ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-21-talk-unc-charlotte.md

   <img src="/assets/images/talk-unc-charlotte/slide25.jpg" style="border: 1px solid black; padding: 2px; width: 360px">
 </div>

-To test this question, I worked on a portion of the UKP Sentential Argument Mining corpus ([Stab et al., 2018](https://aclanthology.org/D18-1402/)).
+To test this question, I worked on a portion of the UKP Sentential Argument Mining corpus {% cite stab2018 --file notebook/talk-unc-charlotte.bib %}.
 It contains several statements across various topics, and the task is to determine whether the statement supports, opposes, or is neutral to the topic&mdash; a text categorization problem.

 The process was simple: I included each statement in a prompt and asked GPT-3.5 what the stance was.
 You can read more about my process in [this blog post](/notebook/2023/03/24/llm-annotation/).
 My findings show that LLMs, when prompted in a zero-shot manner, are competitive on a baseline that I trained on the original labels.
 In addition, I also found myself annotating faster (and more correctly) when correcting LLM annotations compared to annotating from scratch.
-The latter finding is important because correcting annotations induces less cognitive load and human effort ([Li et al., 2023](https://aclanthology.org/2023.emnlp-main.92/), [Zhang et al., 2023](https://arxiv.org/abs/2311.04345)).
+The latter finding is important because correcting annotations induces less cognitive load and human effort {% cite li2023 zhang2023 --file notebook/talk-unc-charlotte.bib %}.

 <div style="text-align: center;">
   <img src="/assets/images/talk-unc-charlotte/slide27.jpg" style="border: 1px solid black; padding: 2px; width: 360px">